mcadamm4/Delock/docs/Proposal/Proposal_Form_RevisedFor2017.md

 **General area covered by project**

-My proposal is a take-away delivery app, something like already exists e.g JustEat.
-The app would be used by individuals and groups to order food and have it delivered to their location, payment can also be handles within the app.
+My proposal is a take-away delivery app, something like what already exists for example JustEat.
+The app would allow for group payments and would have a feature that matches customers allowing people to split meal deals with others near them.

 **Background**

-The idea for the app stems from my use of JustEat and the lack of features to cater for group, one person may order everything but they will also then have to pay for everything and this can get messy when trying to figure out who owes what.
+The idea for the app stems from my use of the JustEat app and the lack of features to cater for group, one person may order everything but they will also then have to pay for everything and this can get messy when trying to figure out who owes what.

 **Achievements**

-The app would be aimed primarily at students as they are most likely to be ordering take-away food.
-The unique selling points of my app versus the mainstream ones already popular would be the inclusion of group wallets and the possibility of an Uber like real time tracking system that would allow a driver to see your exact location and vice versa.
+The app would be aimed primarily at students as they are most likely to be

+ordering take-away food.

+The unique selling points of my app versus the mainstream competition already popular would be the inclusion of group wallets and the possibility of an Uber like real time tracking system that would allow a driver to see your exact location and vice versa.

 The latter would be a useful feature if you were abroad or if you are generally unfamiliar with the area.

+Other features include a matching system to allow strangers to get the best value for their money by splitting meal deals with others.

+The app could potentially harness blockchain for the payment system, this would ultimately speed up payments and make the process more secure as well as letting the app hold a detailed organised ledger of historical transactions.

 **Justification**

-This app would be an improvement upon existing similar apps and would allow greater ease for both customers and the delivery drivers.
-Speeding up both the ordering and delivery process by providing more detailed and accurate information.
+This app would be an improvement upon existing apps providing a similar service and would allow greater ease of communication between customers and business.
+Speeding up both the ordering and delivery process by providing more detailed and accurate information in real-time.
+The ability to split meal deals would be a useful feature for college students living on a budget and having a dense population of students nearby would make the meal deal splitting system effective.

 **Programming Languages**